hrescak/Draftsman/README.md

-# Draftsman
+# PC-01
-A CNC drawing machine project
+A CNC drawing machine project - A purple crayon to draw yourself a landscape full of wonder and excitement.
 - CoreXY mechanics
 - 3D printed fixtures and gantries
 - Modified GRBL firmware